Yoav-Manor1/SeedsOutreachAgeDetection/index.md

 <!--# Schematics

 Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->
+[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.
+Put image of pi connected to parts. -->
 <!--# Code
 -->
 Bill of Materials